School of Rock (soundtrack)

 School of Rock is the soundtrack album of the film of the same title starring Jack Black.
 It was released on September 30, 2003.
 The film's director Richard Linklater scouted the country for talented 11-year-old musicians to play the rock music that features on the soundtrack and in the film.
 This is Miranda Cosgrove's music debut as she is featured with the School of Rock cast.
 Sammy James Jr. of the band The Mooney Suzuki penned the title track with screenwriter Mike White, and the band backs up Black and the child musicians on the soundtrack recording of the song.

 Chart performance

 School of Rock: Original Soundtrack debuted and peaked at number ninety-five on the Billboard 200 chart in the United States.
 It performed better on Billboard's Top Soundtracks chart, where it reached the sixth position.
 In Austria, School of Rock debuted at number seventy and peaked at fifty-seven position.

 Track listing

-Other songs that featured in the film but weren't included on the soundtrack album include "Black Shuck" by The Darkness, "The Wait" by Metallica and "Mouthful of Love" by Young Heart Attack.
+No Vacancy is a fictional band that features in the movie.
+Other songs that featured in the film but weren't included on the soundtrack album include "Black Shuck" by The Darkness, "The Wait" by Metallica, "Moonage Daydream" by David Bowie and "Mouthful of Love" by Young Heart Attack.